(for NDIS planholders and children with a disability)

 Includes: lunch, afternoon tea, bottle of water, certificate of participation.

-Dates: Tuesday 15 and Thursday 24 January (more dates will be added if these book out).
+Dates: Monday 15 April (more dates will be added if these book out).

 * the ratio is 4 participants to a Keeper.
 If you feel the participant requires additional care we welcome you to bring along their carer for free park admission.